Documentary chronicles New York Times’ year covering Trump

-NEW YORK (AP) — A documentary series chronicling The New York Times covering President Donald Trump’s first year in office has premiered at the Tribeca Film Festival.

-The first episode of Liz Garbus’ “The Fourth Estate” screened Saturday as the closing night film at Tribeca.
-It premieres on Showtime in May.

-Garbus’ first day shooting inside the Times newsroom was inauguration day.
-Her final day was April 16, the day the Pulitzer Prizes announced the Times had won three of the awards.
+NEW YORK (AP) — Liz Garbus’ first day shooting inside The New York Times newsroom was President Donald Trump’s inauguration day.
+Her final day was April 16, when the Pulitzer Prizes announced the Times had won three of the coveted awards.

-One of the series’ regular personalities is White House correspondent Maggie Haberman.
-Trump recently called her a “third-rate reporter” and claimed he doesn’t speak to her.
-Haberman is seen interviewing Trump by phone in the documentary.
+In between, she spent more than a year documenting one of journalism’s most distinguished institutions while it grappled with, and tirelessly reported on, an unprecedented presidency.
+From the first moments of “The Fourth Estate” — as Times Executive Editor Dean Baquet watches Trump sworn on a screen in the newsroom — there’s the dramatic air of a gauntlet being thrown down.

 Most Read Nation & World Stories